apache/nuttx-apps/examples/README.txt

       "built-in"  that can be executed from the NSH command line.
     CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.
+    CONFIG_EXAMPLES_HELLOXX_CXXINITIALIZE - By default, if CONFIG_HAVE_CXX
+      and CONFIG_HAVE_CXXINITIALIZE are defined, then this example will call the NuttX function to initialize static C++ constructors.
+      This option may be disabled, however, if that static initialization was performed elsewhere.

   Also needed: